DBeaulne/InStock-MCSD/README.md

 - complete layout and styling for mobile breakpoint
 - complete layout and styling for tablet breakpoint
 - complete layout and styling for desktop breakpoint
+- added h3 tag to link elements
+- included font-sizing to scss for h3 tags